mh-cz/GMPaint/README.md

 # GMPaint

-A demonstration graphic program for my school project.
+A painting program for demonstration as my school project for my finals.

 Brush, line, eraser, pipette, fill and area selection tool + layers, copy/paste with resizing and rotating, import/export